 Quickly see the money you have on hand and track where – and on what – you’re spending it with Clarity Money.
 While plenty of other apps provide similar overviews, Clarity Money also lets you manage various subscription payments and cancel anything you either no longer use or which has become too big a drain on your wallet.
 A handy color-coded guide gives an instant snapshot of how responsibly you’re using your credit.
 A great way to track your expenses and make sure you’re savings are always growing.

 Both PayPal and Venmo are incredibly useful for anyone who needs to send or receive payments quickly and with a minimum of hassle.
-They can be used to quickly repay a friend for the drinks they bought last night, pay the babysitter without hoping you have a $20 in your wallet or receive payments from freelance and gig clients.
+They can be used to quickly repay a friend for the drinks they bought last night, pay the babysitter without hoping you have $20 in your wallet, or receive payments from freelance and gig clients.
 Either one can be synced with your bank to transfer funds in and out as needed and will show you how much you’re managing at any given time.

 Charitable Giving Apps